 Car Insurance Day

-Every February 1st is a holiday that’s observed as Car Insurance Day.
-Why would anyone celebrate a holiday that’s dedicated to car insurance?
-Well, we don’t think it’s a holiday that is designed for people to celebrate car insurance.
+Every February 1st is a holiday observed as Car Insurance Day.
+Why would anyone celebrate a holiday dedicated to car insurance?
+Well, we don’t think it’s a holiday designed for people to celebrate car insurance.

-We just don’t imagine that people are throwing car insurance-themed parties, dressing up like insurance policies, or singing the praise of insurance companies.
+We just can’t imagine people throwing car insurance-themed parties, dressing up like insurance policies, or singing the praises of insurance companies.
 We just don’t see that happening.

 The History Of Car Insurance Day

 In its first year, the contributionship issued 143 seven-year policies.
-Of course, this was a little bit before the time of the automobile, otherwise, Franklin probably would’ve invented that as well.
+Of course, this was a bit before the time of the automobile; otherwise, Franklin probably would have invented that as well.

 So who did issue the first car insurance policy?
 We’re not entirely sure, but we do know that Gilbert J. Loomis was one of the first people to buy an automotive liability insurance policy in 1897.
-This policy was issued in Dayton, Ohio, and protected Loomis if his car damaged property or killed someone.
-From that moment on, many different companies began to issue car insurance and over the decades its importance would continue to grow.
+This policy was issued in Dayton, Ohio, and protected Loomis if his car damaged property or injured or killed someone.
+From that moment on, many different companies began to issue car insurance, and over the decades, its importance would continue to grow.

 Some Quick Facts About Car Insurance